Table of Contents

 Can I shave after laser depilation?

-Before your laser hair removal treatment, our technician will remind you to shave to facilitate a more precise treatment.
+Before your laser hair removal, our technician will remind you to shave to facilitate a more precise treatment.
 You can shave following laser hair removal, but you must wait several hours until the redness or discoloration of your skin has dissipated.
 Avoid shaving on skin that is:

 According to the American Society of Aesthetic Plastic Surgery (ASAPS), laser hair removal is intended to replace shaving.
 Nevertheless, according to the American Academy of Dermatology Association (AADA), your initial treatment will remove between 10 and 25 percent of your hair.